Solar-Devs/uptinio-server-agent/README.md

 This script performs the following steps:

 1. **Download the latest binary**: It fetches the latest Linux release binary from the GitHub repository, storing it in the `$AGENT_BINARY` directory.
-The URL of the binary is provided by the `$BINARY_URL` variable.

 2. **Create a configuration file**: It generates a configuration file for the agent based on the provided parameters.